-This guide is a template used on articles published in SINERGI.
-The manuscript is single-spaced, written in two columns format, each 7.75 cm wide and with 0.5 cm between columns, Arial 10pt on A4 paper in 6-12 pages.
-The margin text uses Mirror Margin pages from the top, bottom, inside, and outside are 3 cm, 3 cm, 3 cm, and 2.5 cm, respectively.
+This guide is a template used for articles published in SINERGI.
+The manuscript is singlespaced, written in two columns format, each 7.75 cm wide and 0.5 cm between columns, Arial 10pt on A4 paper in 6-12 pages.
+The margin text uses Mirror Margin pages from the top, bottom, inside, and outside are 3 cm, 3 cm, 3 cm, and 2 cm, respectively.
 The suggested organization of the paper consists of Introduction - Material and Method - Results and Discussion - Conclusion.
 Each part should explicitly declare the contents.
-Please be sure to check for spelling and grammar before submitting your paper [1].
+Please check for spelling and grammar before submitting your paper [1].

-A title should be the fewest possible words that accurately describe the content of the paper.
+A title should be the fewest words accurately describing the paper's content.
 Indexing and abstracting services depend on the accuracy of the title.
-An improperly titled paper may ever reach the audience for which it was intended, so be specific.
-Do not use abbreviations in the title unless they are unavoidable [1] [2].
+An improperly titled paper may never reach the audience for which it was intended, so be specific.
+Do not use abbreviations in the title unless they are unavoidable [1][2].